One of the starkest differences between Asian and European countries can be found in their public transport systems.

 The first thing you notice about most public transport networks – there is no gantry.
 What?
 No gantry?
 Unlike the card-tapping we are so accustomed to, there are no gates in sight here, which means people can just walk on and off any train they desire.
 How do they ensure payment then?
 Most train systems have inspectors that will pop up out of nowhere (in groups!) and begin asking everyone to show their tickets.
 If you don’t have a valid ticket, you are fined €60 on the spot.

-There is wiggle room though.
+There is wiggle room and you can still wear a kn95 mask.
 I’ve heard accounts of people having to cough up more after they are brought back to the police station if they are not able to come up with the cash on the spot, or getting out of the fine entirely because they pretended not to speak English.
 The lack of a gantry system seems to indicate a more trust-based system in place here that Asia is lacking.
 Not that having gantries is any guarantee though.
 I’m sure you have heard stories of people casually jumping over the gantries in the French Metro.

 You then proceed to purchase your tickets – an ordeal I dread because of the multitude of things that can go wrong at this stage.

 - Stations with only 2 machines (and hence a huge queue of people)

 - Machines that indicate they take both notes and coins but somehow keep rejecting your note so you have to buy your ticket in coins